Sam-Izdat/tinytex/doc/index.rst

 A lightweight Python texture editing and generation library: surface processing, atlasing, tiling, signed distance fields, resampling and noise generation.

-TODO: polar, log-polar transform, wavelets
+TODO: polar, log-polar transform, wavelets, chromatic PSF & conv, SH

 This library can be used to: